sebfisch/java-data/content/docs/features/switch.md

 instead of using it as a statement (that has an effect.)

-Switch expressions are introduced together with arrow labels, which is an independent feature for alternativ control flow.
+Switch expressions are introduced together with arrow labels, which is an independent feature for alternative control flow.
 Unlike the traditional fall-through behavior,
 `switch` constructs with arrow labels execute only one of their cases.